Cointopay/BanckryptoNode/README.md

 ## Configuration of Node
 - We recommend to setup Tomcat 8.5+ on Ubuntu, but feel free to run Tomcat 8.5+ on Windows (installation and hardening is not described here, use google)
 - Configure your Tomcat with domain and ssl certificate (not described here, use google)
+- Download the coinectar.war
+- Open the coinectar.war file with a zip tool (Winrar)
+- Open file /WEB-INF/properties/application.properties, change the WALLETS_DIR to your own folder (e.g. /home/coinectar or C:\<your folder> for Windows)
-- Download the coinectar.war you can deploy it now to your Tomcat 8.5+ environment
+- You can deploy it now to your Tomcat 8.5+ environment
 - Once deployed it will sync with the network and you can allow to create wallets and send and receive Banckrypto EURx

+Notes:
-- Server Hardening: You are responsible for server hardening, you are storing private key data locally.
+- Server Hardening: You are responsible for server hardening, you are storing private keys data locally.
 Give this topic the attention it needs.
-- Tick mining: we use a proprietary mechanism to mine Banckrypto EURx, for the time being it is centralized.
-Since this is a non-profit project we are open to suggestions.
+- Tick mining: we use a proprietary mechanism to dynamically mine Banckrypto EURx blocks.
+For for the time being it is centralized.
-- For Ubuntu linux: configure /etc/systemd/system/multi-user.target.wants/tomcat9.service and either set ProtectSystem=false or add a ReadWritePaths=/path/to/wallets config line item, otherwise tomcat cannot write to the path.
-Dont forget: sudo systemctl daemon-reload ; sudo service tomcat9 restart (Make sure tomcat user has 750 access rights on entire folder structure).

 ## OPTIONAL USE OWN MONGODB TO STORE THE BANCKRYPTO BLOCKCHAIN LOCALLY
 - Open the coinectar.war file with a zip tool (Winrar)